Kaunas Airport: Motorway

-Due to its central location in Lithuania, Kaunas Airport is easily accessible via nearby A6 highway/E262, which connects to the other main motorways in Lithuania A1 motorway (Lithuania) and Via Baltica (E67).
+Due to its central location in Lithuania, Kaunas Airport is easily accessible via the nearby A6 highway/E262, which connects to the other main motorways in Lithuania, the A1 motorway (Lithuania) and Via Baltica (E67).
 Taxis take around 25 minutes to get to the city centre.

 Bus

 Kaunas city centre is reachable by direct bus route no 29, operated daily by Kauno Autobusai.
 The express service 29E operates on the same route, but offers limited bus stops on the line.
-The direct intercity services to capital Vilnius and Lithuanian coastal city Klaipeda are also available from and to Kaunas Airport as well as regional low frequency bus links to and from Anykščiai, Biržai, Ignalina, Kupiškis, Marijampolė, Molėtai, Obeliai, Rokiškis, Širvintos, Utena, Visaginas and Zarasai.
+The direct intercity services to capital Vilnius and Lithuanian coastal city Klaipėda are also available from and to Kaunas Airport as well as regional low frequency bus links to and from Anykščiai, Biržai, Ignalina, Kupiškis, Marijampolė, Molėtai, Obeliai, Rokiškis, Širvintos, Utena, Visaginas and Zarasai.

 The only international link to the airport is provided by Latvian operator Flybus, which runs the schedule to both Riga city centre and Riga International Airport.
 The services are based on the timetable of departing and arriving flights at Kaunas Airport.